graycoreio/daffodil/libs/external-router/guides/testing.md

 # Testing
 You may want to test your routing configuration if you have a complex routing configuration with multiple types of routes that are handled by the `daffExternalMatcherTypeGuard`.

+## Overview
 This guide will walk you through setting up and using the `DaffExternalRouterDriverTestingModule` and `DaffExternalRouterDriver` to test the behavior of the `daffExternalMatcherTypeGuard` in your Angular routing configuration.

+## Example
 Let's take the following sample routing configuration:

 ```ts